 - How well does the vehicle operate mechanically?

-- Is the vehicle historically accurate (and if not, are the changes meaningful to the value)?
+- Is your vintage car historically accurate (and if not, are the changes meaningful to the value)?

-- Which similar vehicles have sold in recent months?
+- Which similar models have sold in recent months?

-- How much did similar vehicles sell for?
+- How much did similar models sell for?

-Whether you're the buyer or the seller of a classic car, it's important to know the classification, condition, and comparables of the vehicle you are pursuing.
+Whether you're the buyer or the seller of a classic car, it's important to know the classification, condition, and comparables of the collectible car you are pursuing.

-It may seem reasonable to list the make, model, and year of a vehicle and expect that it should sell at the same price as other vehicles of the same make, model, and year, but many other factors must come into play.
+It may seem reasonable to list the make, model, and year of a vintage car and expect that it should sell at the same value as other cars of the same make, model, and year, but many other factors must come into play.
 This is where classification comes in.

-As part of due diligence for the buyer, classifying a vehicle is meant to protect a buyer from purchasing a vehicle that is overpriced or even misrepresented.
-While it is fairly easy for car collectors to identify many different types of vehicles, it becomes a bit more difficult to classify limited production and one-off cars.
-It may be difficult to tell whether or not a vehicle is authentic or a clone.
+As part of due diligence for the buyer, classifying a collectible car is meant to protect a buyer from purchasing something that is overpriced or even misrepresented.
+While it is fairly easy for car collectors to identify many different types of antique cars, it becomes a bit more difficult to classify limited production, one-off or modified cars.
+It may be difficult to tell whether or not a collectible car is truly authentic or a clone.

-Muscle cars, race cars, and larger classic cars must be accurately identified since these popular vehicles are more likely to attract replicas.
-In order to get your money's worth and ensure you're paying for an authentic vehicle, it's important to decide whether or not the vehicle you are pursuing is in fact the actual vehicle and not a clone or a fake.
+Muscle cars, race cars, and larger classic cars must be accurately identified since these popular collector's items and are more likely to attract replicas.
+In order to get your money's worth and ensure you're paying for an authentic classic car, it's important to decide whether or not the car you are pursuing is in fact the real deal and not a clone or a fake.

-When you're purchasing an authentic vehicle, you want to make sure that the vehicle is actually the same automobile that the seller is making it out to be.
-For example, if you are selling a Jaguar XJR and representing that it is the same vehicle raced on the track by Bob Tullius in the 1980's, then it really needs to be that exact original vehicle, not one of his backup cars and not something that was constructed to match that car's configuration from scavenged parts.
+When you're purchasing an authentic antique car, you want to make sure that it is actually the same automobile that the seller is making it out to be.
+For example, if you are selling a Jaguar XJR and representing that it is the same car raced on the track by Bob Tullius in the 1980's, then it really needs to be that exact original vehicle, not one of his backup cars and not something that was constructed to match that car's configuration from scavenged parts.

-Additionally, classifying a car is so much more than spotting a fake (or 'tribute') version of a vehicle.
-As a buyer, you should be able to identify the model and equipment of the car--is it supercharged or not?
-Is the vehicle a rare form with a bigger engine and synchronized transmission?
-These may seem like minor details to someone who is outside of the car hobby, but they will impact the price of the vehicle.
+Classifying a car is so much more than spotting a fake (or 'tribute').
+As a buyer, you should be able to identify the model and equipment of the car -- is it supercharged or not?
+Is the collectible car a rare model with a bigger engine and synchronized transmission?
+These may seem like minor details to someone who is outside of the car hobby, but they will impact how much you pay.

-Many cars may appear to be identical when they're side by side--but looking under the hood is just as important!
-To properly classify a vehicle, you or a marque expert should confirm several things, including the major components of the vehicle, the numbers (including the VIN), documentation and provenance of a vehicle.
+Many cars may appear to be identical when they're side by side, but looking under the hood is just as important!
+To properly classify a vintage car, you or a marque expert should confirm several things, including the major components of the car, the numbers (including the VIN), documentation and provenance of a vehicle.

 Firstly, confirm that the major components are in line with the marque or model.
 Are the engine, rear end, transmission, interior, paint, trim, and other items in line with the marque?

 Secondly, check the numbers.
 Make sure the VIN, parts numbers and build numbers are all appropriate to the car or model.
-Do these numbers match the engine numbers and chassis (assuming they should... a matching range could be just as authentic as a true match for some vehicles and your advance research should clue you into things like this)?
+Do these numbers match the engine numbers and chassis?
+(Assuming they should... a matching range could be just as authentic as a true match for some cars and your advance research should clue you into things like this).

-Thirdly, confirm documentation of the classic vehicle.
-Ensure the vehicle history and ownership are all documented with a paper trail, including all titles, registrations, photographs, bills, log book, and verbal history.
+Thirdly, confirm the documentation of the classic car.
+Ensure the car's history and ownership are all documented with a paper trail, including all titles, registrations, photographs, bills, log book, and verbal history.
 Obviously, more documentation is always better than less and you can't have too much of it.

-While it may seem like a no-brainer to look into the condition of a vehicle, there's more to it than meets the eye.
-The condition of a vehicle cannot be determined by simply viewing its exterior.
+While it may seem like a no-brainer to look into the condition of a collectible car, there's more to it than meets the eye.
+The condition of an antique car cannot be determined by simply viewing its exterior.
 While it may appear to be in excellent condition, some of the most important factors are going to be hidden from view.

-The seller may claim that the vehicle is in "good" condition, but what means "good" to him or her could mean something completely different to you.
-To ensure you're both on the same page, make sure you do your homework before you begin searching for a vehicle.
-Read all you can about a vehicle before you begin searching and meeting with sellers.
-Learn about the vehicle's weakest and strongest points and be sure to ask plenty of questions about the car you're looking into.
+The seller may claim that a car is in "good" condition, but what "good" means to them could mean something completely different to you.
+To ensure you're both on the same page, make sure you do your homework before you begin searching for a collectible car.
+Read all you can about the car you want before you begin searching and meeting with sellers.
+Learn about the car's weakest and strongest points and be sure to ask plenty of questions about each car you're looking into.

-As we mentioned earlier, there's a lot to be said about a vehicle's overall condition in more places than just under the hood.
+As we mentioned earlier, there's a lot to be said about an antique car's overall condition in more places than just under the hood.
 Learn to spot costly hidden issues such as engine noises, excessive suspension movement or clunks, rust in locations known to be a problem in your target car, poor bodywork, chassis damage, and incorrect components.
-Hire professionals to check the condition of the vehicle if you aren't able to or if you don't know what to look for.
+Hire professionals to check the condition of a vintage car if you're don't know what to look for.

-Never assume a vehicle is in good condition from photos alone--always view it in person or hire an expert who can look at it for you.
-Refer to a number of price guides for rating criteria and price range (they will vary by source so averaging from the lot can be helpful).
-By doing all of your homework and learning as much as possible about the vehicle you're interested in, you'll save yourself plenty of headaches further down the road.
+Never assume a classic car is in good condition from photos alone -- always view it in person or hire an expert who can look at it for you.
+Refer to a number of sources for rating criteria and cost (they will vary by source so averaging from the lot can be helpful).
+By doing all of your homework and learning as much as possible about the collectible car you're interested in, you'll save yourself plenty of headaches further down the road.

 Step Three: Consider the Comparables

-To determine the market value of a vehicle, past sales must be reviewed.
-Going over the selling prices of vehicles tells you what other cars are selling for and which direction the market is headed.
+To determine the market value of an antique or modified car, past sales must be reviewed.
+Going over the sales of classic cars tells you what similar models are selling for and which direction the market is headed.
 Sellers will point to advertisements with asking prices.
-Anyone can ask for a price, but what matters is what was actually paid.
-The two numbers seldom are the same, and a buyer should weigh asking prices accordingly.
+Anyone can ask for any value, but what matters is what was actually paid.
+The two numbers seldom are the same, and a buyer should weigh those values accordingly.

-Determining the market value of a vehicle can be a tedious and time-consuming task.
-However given the amount of money involved, it is always worth the effort.
+Determining the market value of a classic car can be a tedious and time-consuming task.
+However, given the amount of money involved, it is always worth the effort.
 It's very important to review information in as many places as possible to ensure you're making the most educated decisions possible.

-Steps to Determine the Market Value of a Vehicle
+Steps to Determine the Market Value of a Classic Car

 We have several recommendations for making this as smooth of a process as possible.
 Let's discuss these strategies in more detail.